Guroun/SplitScreen/README.md

 - Proximity-based audio muting
 - When players are within 16 blocks, one instance mutes game audio
 - Music, UI sounds, and master volume are preserved
 - Fully automatic — no configuration required

+## Recommended Mods

+For the best experience, it’s recommended to use optimization and controller support mods:

+- **Sodium** — greatly improves performance and FPS
+- **C2ME (Concurrent Chunk Management Engine)** — enhances world loading and reduces lag
+- **Controllify** — adds full controller support for a smoother split-screen experience

 Also, this mod is based on pcal43/splitscreen, thank you so much!